datum-cloud/awesome-alt-clouds/README.md

 * [Netskope](https://www.netskope.com/) - A cloud-native security platform that protects users, apps, and data with visibility and control across SaaS, IaaS, and the web.
 * [ngrok](https://ngrok.com/) - Securely tunnels local services to the public internet, ideal for testing webhooks, building with APIs, or sharing local development environments.
 * [Operant](https://operant.ai/) - Provides runtime protection for cloud-native applications using graph-based detection and real-time observability.
+* [Qpoint](https://qpoint.io/) - A cloud runtime and egress security platform that provides visibility into encrypted traffic.
 * [Stelia](https://stelia.io/) - A data mobility platform for high-performance AI and cloud workloads, enabling fast, secure, and location-aware file transport.
 * [Tailscale](https://tailscale.com/) - A zero-config VPN built on WireGuard that makes secure networking between devices as easy as logging in.
 * [Twingate](https://www.twingate.com/) - Provides a modern zero-trust networking solution to securely connect people to private apps and services without VPNs.